splAcharya/splAcharya/README.md

   NLP summarization project exploring core ideas from first principles.

 ---

 ## 🧰 Modern tools I use
 - **OpenAI Codex / Codex agents** for iterative implementation, code exploration, and workflow acceleration
 - **GitHub Copilot Pro**
 - **Claude Haiku via GitHub Copilot**
 - AI-assisted workflows for prototyping, refactoring, test generation, and documentation refinement
+- 🤣🤣🤣 Lately, I’ve also spent a questionable amount of time tinkering with `AGENTS.md` to steer coding agents more effectively — mostly so a week of progress does not get undone by context limits. 😭😭😭

 ---